Learn French

 with Audio Stories

-You are in the right place to learn all the things you want to know about the funny idiom "Tomber dans les pommes".
-To be more specific, this includes a detailed explanation of what it is and how to use it in a dialogue with an audio example.
-But wait, we also added some useful things like synonym, dialogue example, slow pronunciation audio and more!
+You are going to find out all the things you ever wanted to know about the funny French idiom "Tomber dans les pommes".
+To be more precise, this includes a complete explanation of what it is and how you can use it in a normal conversation with an audio example.
+Plus, we also added some useful stuff like synonym, slow pronunciation audio, dialogue example and more!

 Slow